 Diagnosis and Treatment Options

 For severe snorers who might be suffering from OSA, most doctors will recommend a sleep study to monitor the quality of sleep the patient gets every night.
-This will determine whether or not the patient is experiencing frequent pauses in breathing and lack of consistent oxygen flow.
+This will determine whether or not the patient is experiencing frequent pauses in breathing and a lack of consistent oxygen flow.

 There are many different ways to treat snoring depending on the root cause.
 Common treatments include: